Rob Paulsen: Public appearances

 Paulsen has been a regular industry guest and featured panelist at San Diego Comic-Con.
 He has also appeared at animation industry-related events, such as the World Animation Celebration Online in 1998, among many others.
 He has also been a guest at several anime conventions, including JACON, Mikomicon, and Anime Overdose.
 Paulsen was a guest of honor at Anthrocon in 2007.
 He has recently started doing "Rob Paulsen Live" seminars across the U.S. to talk of his career, sign autographs, and talk with fans.
 Sometimes, people in attendance would request him to sing the famous Yakko's World number, where he sings all the nations of the world with his Yakko voice in a fast-paced delivery without rehearsing.

 In May 2011, working with social media and web producer Chris Pope, Paulsen rolled out a new website RobPaulsenLive.com, as well as a weekly audio podcast called Talkin' Toons with Rob Paulsen, which started out being managed and deployed by The Tech Jives Network, before moving to be part of Nerdist Industries' Nerdist Podcast Network.
 Some episodes were recorded before a live audience at The Improv in Hollywood, California, while later ones were recorded at the Nerdist Showroom.
 The show is on indefinite hiatus following the March 23, 2019 episode with Dante Basco.

 In June 2011, Paulsen made announcements that he was taking his show on the road with his "Lots of laughs and autographs" tour.
 Working closely with a team that included Chris Pope, his publicist, and others he made his first successful tour in Atlanta, Georgia, which happened on July 30, 2011, and another in Dallas, Texas on September 17, 2011, that required two seminars, one in the afternoon and one in the evening, as they were so popular.

 Personal life

 He married his first wife, Carol Anne Schnarr on June 23, 1979.
 They divorced in 1982.

 He married his second wife, photographer Parrish Todd, in 1983.
 Together, they have a son.
 He lives in Agoura Hills, California with his family.

 Paulsen has long supported various charities and raised donations for cancer research.
 He has worked a lot for GOALmodels, a program for adolescents, and is a sponsor of Camp Will-A-Way, a camp for children with developmental disabilities.
 He also donates funds from autographs to the Wounded Warrior Project and Operation Smile.
 In February 2016, he was diagnosed with stage III throat cancer.
-He has since undergone treatment and his cancer went in remission.
+He has since undergone treatment and his cancer went into remission.
 Following his battle with cancer, he wrote a memoir called Voice Lessons: How a Couple of Ninja Turtles, Pinky, and an Animaniac Saved My Life.